Nationals vs. Athletics Player Props Betting Odds

-Oddsmakers have set player props for Esteury Ruiz, Lane Thomas and others when the Oakland Athletics visit the Washington Nationals at Nationals Park on Friday at 7:05 PM ET.
+Bookmakers have set player props for Esteury Ruiz and others when the Washington Nationals host the Oakland Athletics at Nationals Park on Saturday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!